 Who are we?

 We are a non-profit registered charity.
 There are five full–time employees who manage the administration and approximately 300 volunteers who deliver meals 365 days a year.
-We are governed by a Board of Directors and funded by the Winnipeg Regional Health Authority (WRHA), The United Way and The Winnipeg Foundation.
+We are governed by a Board of Directors and funded by the Winnipeg Regional Health Authority (WRHA), and The United Way.

-We have a collaborative relationship with 13 facilities.
+We have a collaborative relationship with 11 facilities.
 Our meals are prepared at the WRHA Regional Distribution Facility and transported to Winnipeg’s nine hospitals for pick up by our volunteers.
-There are also four independent facilities that prepare food for our clients: Park Manor for the Transcona area, West Park Manor for the Charleswood area, St. Amant for the St. Vital area, and Gwen Secter, which provides kosher food for all areas of the city.
+There are also two independent facilities that prepare food for our clients: Park Manor for the Transcona area, West Park Manor for the Charleswood area.

 Our service is available to anyone who needs it; a medical referral is not required.
 The meals we provide contain one–third of Canada’s Food Guide daily requirements.
 Our clients range in age from 20 to 105.
 We are a low cost health care provider that allows people to live independently and with dignity in their own homes.
 A hospital discharge often requires that our services are in place.